Tony704/IntroDatabase-Project/README.md

              Tony Yang<br>

-  # Project description: The focus of the project is on the correct design and development of a database using MySQL.
+  # Project description:
+  The focus of the project is on the correct design and development of a database using MySQL.
 The project also requires advanced use of SQL and data extraction for analysis purposes

 # Use Case for Rating System
+Enter text here

 # Business Rules